 Define Your Wedding Style First

-You need your wedding colors before you pick out a wedding invite.
+You need your wedding colours before you pick out a wedding invite.
 After all, you do not want to send a boring white envelope and slip of paper.
-Sending along colors in your invites that match the wedding colors will really help show off what guests can expect to see from the wedding.
+Sending along colours in your invites that match the wedding colours will really help show off what guests can expect to see from the wedding.